Quick Start Guide

 Starting a New Session

 When you run HstEx®, the first thing you will need to do is create a New Session.
 A session holds the information relating to any recovery jobs you add to the session.
-The session is saved to a session database with the file extension *.hx4s.
+The session and recovery job configuration is saved to a session database with the file extension *.hx4s.